Compositeness of near-threshold $s$-wave resonances: Summary

-{\it Summary:} In this work, we examine the internal structure of near-threshold $s$-wave resonances through quantitative analysis.
-Initially, we demonstrate that near-threshold $s$-wave resonances do not follow the low-energy universality using the ERE.
+In this work, we examine the internal structure of near-threshold $s$-wave resonances through quantitative analysis.
+Initially, we demonstrate that the nature of near-threshold $s$-wave resonances is not determined solely by the scattering length, in contrast to the expectation from the low-energy universality.
 This is attributed to the large negative effective range characteristic of near-threshold resonances.

-To analyze the internal structure of resonances, we then introduce a novel probabilistic interpretation scheme for their complex compositeness.
+To analyze the internal structure of resonances, we then introduce a new probabilistic interpretation scheme for their complex compositeness.
 The key idea is to incorporate the probability of the uncertain identification in addition to the compositeness and elementarity.
-Additionally, in this framework, a discernible criterion to exclude unphysical states is inherently embedded.
-This is our solution related to the first issue.
+Additionally, in this framework, a discernible criterion to exclude uncertain states is inherently embedded.
+This is our solution related to the first issue raised in the introduction.

 To address the second issue, using our interpretation scheme, we present quantitative evidence demonstrating that near-threshold resonances with a narrow decay width exhibit elementary dominance.
 The elementary dominance of resonances holds regardless of the origin, because the compositeness and elementarity are determined within the ERE.
-This observation can be regarded as a kind of the universality inherent to near-threshold resonances.
+This observation can be regarded as a kind of universality inherent to near-threshold resonances.
 Our analysis underscores the qualitative disparity between near-threshold resonances and shallow bound states, the latter being composite dominant.
-This indicates that caution must be paid in discussing near-threshold states, as their nature crucially depends on the position relative to the threshold.
+This indicates that care must be taken in discussing near-threshold states, as their nature crucially depends on the position relative to the threshold.